-Objective: Establish an urban environment that enhances and complements stormwater management and the open space environment, open space system along streets and paths that enhance community interaction and compliment the urban environment.
+Objective: Establish an urban environment that enhances and complements stormwater management and the open space environment.
 Promote public gathering, enjoyment, and active and passive use by a broad range of the community.

-GA-6a.
+- GA-6a.
 Open Space Concept.
 Provide for an integrated network for publicly accessible open space, including a new park site, consistent with the concept shown in Figure 7 and Table 8.
-The City shall actively encourage neighboring property owners to partner to develop Open Space over multiple sites.
+The City shall actively encourage neighboring property owners to partner to develop Open Space over multiple sites. - GA-6b.

-GA-6b.
 Diversity of Open Space Types.
-Provide for a range of open space types, including urban plazas, pocket parks, linear parks adjacent to creeks, natural open spaces.
+Provide for a range of open space types, including urban plazas, pocket parks, linear parks adjacent to creeks, natural open spaces. - GA-6c.

-GA-6c.
-Range of Activities.
-Accommodate within open spaces a range of activities for all ages and abilities including sitting, walking, gathering, gardening, play and contemplation.
-Encourage and incentivize opportunities for active recreation (e.g., bocce, basketball, pickleball, etc.) within the Gateway Area boundary.

-GA-6d.
-Design Quality.
-Ensure that accessible open spaces are visually inviting, safe and interesting.
-Encourage the development of universally designed park space, creating greater accessibility for the public than required under the Americans with Disabilities Act (ADA).

-GA-6e.
 Privately-owned Publicly Accessible Open Spaces.
-Establish a series of privately-owned publicly accessible open spaces in the central area shown in Figure X7.
-Ensure that these spaces are:

-- Linked together by safe and convenient bike/pedestrian facilities; - Visible, accessible, and activated by ground floor uses including retail stores and restaurants; and - Coordinated so that a variety of spaces are provided (courtyards, tot lot, a sculpture garden). - Adequately maintained for public access and safety.
+Establish a series of privately-owned publicly accessible open spaces in the central area shown in Figure 7.
+Ensure that these spaces are: 1.
+Linked together by safe and convenient bike/pedestrian facilities; 2.
+Visible, accessible, and activated by ground floor uses including retail stores and restaurants; and 3.
+Coordinated so that a variety of spaces are provided (courtyards, tot lot, a sculpture garden).
+4. Adequately maintained for public access and safety. - GA-6d.

-GA-6f.
 Linear Park with Daylighted Creek.
-Establish a linear park with passive recreational amenities adjacent to daylighted and restored segments of the Jolly Giant Creek.
+Establish a linear park with passive recreational amenities adjacent to daylighted and restored segments of Jolly Giant Creek. - GA-6e.

-GA-6g.
 Bike/ped Connections.
 Establish new off-street bike/ped connections to connect open spaces and activity centers in the Gateway area.
-Enhance connections between the Plan Area and parks and open space destinations near to the Plan Area, such as Arcata Plaza, Shay Park, and Arcata Marsh.
+Enhance connections between the Plan Area and parks and open space destinations near to the Plan Area, such as Arcata Plaza, Shay Park, and Arcata Marsh. - GA-6f.

-GA-6h.
 Public Plaza in Southwest Industrial Area.
-Establish a new public open space or plaza in the Barrel District that provides formal public space within the Barrel District that functions as a vibrant, pedestrian-scale open space serving both as a neighborhood gathering space and a regional draw. ~~is more than just a green area~~ Design a space of similar size and quality to, but ~~that is also~~ entirely distinctive from ~~the~~ the existing Arcata Plaza.
+Establish a new public open space or plaza in the Barrel District that provides formal public space within the Barrel District that functions as a vibrant, pedestrian-scale open space serving both as a neighborhood gathering space and a regional draw.
+Design a space of similar size and quality to, but entirely distinctive from, the existing Arcata Plaza. - GA-6g.

-GA-6i.
-Enhanced Rail-Trail.
-Could include new recreational amenities and stormwater management within and adjacent to the rail-trail.

-GA-6j.
-Vacant/Underutilized Land Development.
-Allow for the development of existing vacant and underutilized properties with low natural resource value as a strategy to permanently protect high resource value open space and provide high-quality open space amenities for residents.

-GA-6k.
 Wetland Areas.
-Maintain a no net loss standard but allow for passive recreational uses within and around wetland area in southwestern Gateway Area.
-Provide for bicycle and pedestrian connections to this area from other Plan Area locations.
+Maintain a no net loss standard but allow for passive recreational uses within and around wetland areas in southwestern Gateway Area.
+Provide bicycle and pedestrian connections to this area from other Plan Area locations.
 Enhance and restore wetland functions where feasible.
-Use mitigation and restoration together to consolidate scattered low-quality wetlands into larger higher quality wetland complexes through the Community Benefits Program.
+Use mitigation and restoration together to consolidate scattered low-quality wetlands into larger higher quality wetland complexes through the Community Benefits Program. - GA-6h.

-GA-6l.
 Jolly Giant Creek.
 Require the restoration and enhancement of the Jolly Giant Creek north of 11th Street.
 Encourage the daylighting of creek segments south of 11th Street as part of new development projects.
 Consider additional opportunities for daylighting Jolly Giant Creek, especially along 10th Street, including bridges, road closures, and other alternatives to expose more open creek miles.

-GA-6m.
-Incentivize Privately-Owned Open Spaces as a Community Amenity.
-Utilize the community benefit program to incentivize the creation of new privately-owned, publicly-accessible open spaces in the Plan Area.

-GA-6n.
-Explore Tribal Partnerships in Restoration Project Planning.
-Explore opportunities for partnerships with the Wiyot Tribe and other Wiyot-Area Tribes when pursuing funding for habitat restoration within the Gateway Area, and seek guidance from appropriate Tribal representatives as part of the habitat restoration planning process.